juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 / $"OprfFinalize"("blindedResult", "blindingFactor", "input")$: \ Performs the finalization step to unblind the _blindedResult_ using the _blindingFactor_ and the _input_ and returns the _result_.
 / $"OprfEvaluate"("key", "input")$: \ Computes the unblinded _result_ directly bypassing the oblivious exchange.

-== Secret-Sharing Scheme (SSS) <SSS>
-A secret-sharing scheme is a cryptographic primitive that allows a secret to be divided into multiple shares, which are then distributed among different participants.
-Only by collecting a minimum number of shares — typically determined by a _threshold_ specified during share creation — can the original secret be reconstructed.
-This approach provides a way to securely distribute and protect sensitive information by splitting it into multiple fragments that individually reveal nothing about the original secret.

-For this paper, we will define the following abstract functions for creating and reconstructing shares:

-/ $"CreateShares"(n, "threshold", "secret")$: \ Distributes a _secret_ into an ordered list of _n_ _shares_ that can be recovered when _threshold_ are provided.
-/ $"RecoverShares"("indexedShares")$: \ Recovers a _secret_ from _y_ _indexedShares_ where each contains a corresponding _index_ from _1..N_ and _share_.
-If an invalid combination of shares is provided, an incorrect _secret_ will be returned that is indistinguishable from random.

 == Threshold OPRFs (T-OPRFs)
 A T-OPRF combines OPRFs and a secret-sharing scheme into a hybrid primitive that facilitates a highly-efficient oblivious exchange of an _input_ across a _threshold_ set of servers, allowing the computation of a single secret _result_ without revealing that _result_ to the servers.
 The correctness of the _result_ can be verified utilizing a _commitment_ computed during evaluation and finalization.